deNBI/cloud-user-docs/wiki/security.md

 #### Openstack security groups and instance firewalls

-Using security groups as a firewall is relatively easy and convenient compared to most on-machine firewall solutions available (`iptables/nftables`, `ufw`, etc.), but there might be situations in which a combination of both is useful/adviced.
+Using security groups as a firewall is relatively easy and convenient compared to most on-machine firewall solutions available (`iptables/nftables`, `ufw`, etc.) and cannot be altered from within a VM.
-Dynamic configurations (such as with `fail2ban`) and other advanced firewall configurations (rate-limiting, counters, packet validation, port-knocking, source port filtering, etc.) can't be realized with security groups, so combining both can be a viable option to achieve additional redundancy and advanced configurations for your instances.
+But dynamic configurations (such as with `fail2ban`) and other advanced firewall configurations (rate-limiting, counters, packet validation, port-knocking, source port filtering, etc.) can't be realized with security groups, so combining both can be a viable option.
-We recommend relying on security groups for the vast majority of your firewall needs and adding instance internal firewall tooling for redundancy and additional features.
+We recommend to restrict access with security groups to the maximum extend possible and adding instance internal firewall tooling for redundancy and additional features.

 #### Determine your institution's IP address range and convert it to CIDR notation